Crop Model Calibration

 Brief description of activity

 Phase 1 was a web-based survey of calibration practices conducted 2016-2017.
-In phase 2 (2018-2020), 30 participating modelling groups applied their usual calibration practices to two data sets of phenology data, one for wheat in France and the other for wheat in Australia.
-In each case, participants were provided with phenology data from one set of environments (the calibration environments) and asked to provide simulated values for a different set of environments (the evaluation environments).
-The purpose here was to document usual practices and to provide a baseline of simulation accuracy, for comparison with new guidelines.
+In phase 2 (2018-2020), 30 participating modelling groups applied their “usual” calibration practices to two data sets of wheat phenology.
+The purpose here was to document usual practices and to provide a baseline of prediction accuracy.

 Current Research Focus